hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 **Warning 5.1.** If you’ve ever fumbled the notation $V \subseteq_o U$, here’s the catch: it doesn’t mean just any subset relation.
 It means "$V$ and $U$ are both open, and every point of $V$ lies in $U$" but the little circle reminds you that you're only comparing open sets.
 Don’t lose sight of that.

-**Definition 5.4.** We also want to intersect two open sets while guaranteeing that we will remain inside the world of opens.
+**Lemma 5.1.** We also want to intersect two open sets while guaranteeing that we will remain inside the world of opens.
 Definitionally, it’s no surprise that we want:

 $$
 \mathrm{openInter}(U, V) = U \cap V,